 The bill for Josefa Disenni's funeral written by the "Konduktansager" and sexton of the Wieden parish Laurenz Fuchs (A-Wsa, BG Wieden, A4 - A, 380/1888)

 Josefa Disenni's existence as Haydn's last surviving godchild can surely be counted among the less important trivia of Haydn research.
-But just like mountains need to be climbed "because they're there" these side issues need to be pursued as soon as the scientific opportunity arises.
+But just like mountains (according to George Mallory) need to be climbed "because they're there", these side issues need to be pursued as soon as the scientific opportunity arises.

 © Dr. Michael Lorenz 2018.